Top 10 Project Management Software for Designers (2026)

 Pricing

-• Plans start with the Essential plan at $9 per user per month, which includes essential features such as budgeting, project & task management, docs, time tracking, expense management, reporting, and time off management.
+• Plans start with the Essential plan at $10 per user per month, which includes essential features such as budgeting, project & task management, docs, time tracking, expense management, reporting, and time off management.

-• The Professional plan includes custom fields, recurring budgets, advanced reports, billable time approvals, and many more for $24 per user per month.
+• The Professional plan includes custom fields, recurring budgets, advanced reports, billable time approvals, and much more for $25 per user per month.

-• The Ultimate plan has everything that the Essential plan and Professional plan offer, along with the HubSpot integration, advanced forecasting, advanced custom fields, overhead calculations, and more for a custom price.
+• The Ultimate plan has everything that the Essential plan and Professional plan offer, along with the HubSpot integration, advanced forecasting, advanced custom fields, overhead calculations, and more.
+Book a demo or reach out to our team for the monthly price per user.

 Book a demo

-Basecamp is a graphic design project management and team communication tool well-suited to small-scale organizations.
+Basecamp is a design project management and team communication tool well-suited to small-scale organizations.
 As the main benefits of Basecamp, users highlight its range of essential features to facilitate teamwork, such as “centralized project creation, task assignment, deadline setting, and file sharing” (Source: G2).

-Key Features:
+Key Features

 • Communicate with teammates and view updates in real-time